-There is no doubt that the aircraft crash PSA should be a part of standard PSA study for external initiating events.
+There is no doubt that the man-made hazards should be considered as part of standard PSA study for external initiating events.
 In order to perform the study effectively, as much as possible, the results of internal events PSA (or other external) should be utilized.

-The need to incorporate other external man-made hazards, like accidents with flammable, explosive or toxic substances strongly depends on the location of the NPP and preventive measures undertaken.
-Occasionally, a major accident in a stationary chemical plant in the region, may induce other initiating event (like wildfire), however this is a rather rare situation and appropriate planning can also minimize such a risk.
-The most dangerous is, obviously, combination of hazards (like fire and explosion) and such an analysis should be performed, if possible with the connection to internal events PSA studies already done.
+The need to incorporate external man-made hazards, like accidents with flammable, explosive or toxic substances strongly and aircraft crash depends on the location of the NPP and preventive measures taken.
+Occasionally, a major accident in a stationary chemical plant in the region may induce other initiating event (like wildfire), however this is a rather rare situation and appropriate planning can also minimize such a risk.
+The most dangerous are, obviously, combinations of hazards (like fire and explosion, especially as combination of external and internal hazards) that impact the plant more severely than each of the single hazards.
+Also these analyses should be performed, if possible using the internal events (including internal hazards) PSA studies already done.